filtron/MarkovKernels.jl/README.md

 These are currently implemented for Normal, AffineNormalKernel, AffineDiracKernel.
 Additionally, marginalize is implemented for Dirac with respect to the aforementioned kernels.

-In practice, these functions can not be implemented exactly for a given distribution / Markov kernel pair.
+In practice, these functions can not be implemented exactly for a given general distribution / Markov kernel pair.
 Therefore, it is up to the user to define, when required, appropriate approximations, i.e.:

 ```julia